ustc-flicar/ustc-robot.github.io/pages/design.md

 ```
 ### Vertical Lidar
 垂直方向的激光雷达型号是Velodyne VLP-32C(Ultra Puck), The VLP-32C sensor uses 32 infra-red (IR) lasers paired with IR detectors to measure distances to objects.
 The device is mounted securely within a compact, weather-resistant housing.
 The assembly of laser/detector pairs spins rapidly within
-its fixed housing to scan the surrounding environment, firing pairs of lasers approximately 18,000 times per second, providing, in real-time, a rich set of 3D point data.
+its fixed housing to scan the surrounding environment, firing pairs of lasers approximately 18,000 times per second, providing, in real-time, a rich set of 3D point data.

 ## MEMS Lidar